Chapter 2

 \[ \begin{bmatrix} x' \\ y' \end{bmatrix} = \begin{bmatrix} 0 & 1 \\ -1 & 0 \end{bmatrix} \begin{bmatrix} x \\ y \end{bmatrix}. \]

-\[ \begin{bmatrix} x' \\ y' \end{bmatrix} = \begin{bmatrix} a & b \\ c & d \end{bmatrix} \begin{bmatrix} x \\ y \end{bmatrix}, \]
+In general, any 2D planar linear system can be written as \[ \begin{bmatrix} x' \\ y' \end{bmatrix} = \begin{bmatrix} a & b \\ c & d \end{bmatrix} \begin{bmatrix} x \\ y \end{bmatrix}, \]

-where we call the matrix of constants \(A\).
-The origin is always an equilibrium point.
-Other equilibria can be found by solving the system
+where we can denote the matrix of constants as \(A\).
+The origin is always an equilibrium (constant) solution.
+Other equilibria, which would also be solutions, can be found by solving the system \[ \begin{aligned} ax + by &= 0 \\ cx + dy &= 0 \end{aligned} \]

-A way to check if there are non-zero solutions is by computing the determinant.
-If we recall that the determinant represents the volume of a linear transformation, we can see that when \(\det(A) = 0\), the system has non-trivial solutions.
+A way to check if there are non-zero solutions is by computing the determinant of \(A\).
+When \(\det(A) = 0\), the transformation “flattens” area (or volume) and the null space is nontrivial, so \(AX=\mathbf{0}\) has nonzero solutions \(X\).
 If \(\det(A) \ne 0\), then the only equilibrium is at the origin.
-There is a nontrivial null space only when the determinant is zero.

-The distance from the origin is \[ \lVert X(t)\rVert = \exp(\lambda_0 t)\,|\alpha|\,\lVert V_0\rVert. \] So if \(\lambda_0>0\), then \(\lVert X(t)\rVert \to \infty\) as \(t\to\infty\), and \(X(t)\to (0,0)\) as \(t\to -\infty\).
+So, if \(\lambda_0>0\), then \(\lVert X(t)\rVert \to \infty\) as \(t\to\infty\), and \(X(t)\to (0,0)\) as \(t\to -\infty\).
 If \(\lambda_0<0\), the opposite happens: trajectories along this eigenvector ray decay into the origin forward in time.
-Finally, if \(\lambda_0=0\), then \(X(t)=\alpha V_0\) is constant, which is exactly the equilibrium-line case that occurs when \(\det(A)=0\) (since then \(0\) is an eigenvalue and \(AV_0=0\) for vectors \(V_0\) in the null space).
+Finally, if \(\lambda_0=0\), then \(X(t)=\alpha V_0\) is constant, so the trajectory is just a single point.